Probability of Success for Dual Endpoints (PFS & OS)

 dProbOfDeathBeforeProgression1Param2 | Beta parameter for probability of death before progression for treatment group |

 The shape and rate parameters can be calculated from the assumed mean (i.e. median survival time) and its variance.
-You can use the following tool to compute these required parameters.
+You can use the Parameter Solving tool from the Step-by-Step section above to compute these required parameters.

 If you have the scale parameter for your assumption instead of the rate parameter, you can convert from one to the other using the formula .